mdbtxt1

 Integrity vs. Prediciton

 A popular word that often comes up at this point in the discussion is integrity.
 With regard to tasks, actions and commitments thereto, "integrity" is used in its more common meaning (roughly synonymous with "honesty").
 It is used with the implication that, when a person says they will do something, and then actually does what they said, they are perceived as having been honest — because what they said agreed with what (eventually) happened.
-The flip-side of this, and the truly destructive aspect of using the word "integrity", is the implication that if the action or task does not take place as stated, it's as if the person had been "dishonest".

-Stated Intentions serve Tasks and Actions
+Stated Intentions, Roles, and Methods serve Tasks and Actions

 Tasks and Actions serve Goals and Projects